IIIF/api/source/api/extension/navplace/index.md

 `{"navPlace":{"id": "https://example.org/iiif/1/feature-collection", "type": "FeatureCollection"}}`

-`navPlace` is intended to connect IIIF web resources with geographic areas.
+`navPlace` is intended to connect IIIF resources with geographic areas.
 These areas _SHOULD_ be bounded discrete regions of the map akin to extents.
 For information on using the GeoJSON `properties` property to provide information associated with the geographic coordinates, see [Section 3.3](#33-context-considerations-for-geojson-ld-properties).

 ```json-doc
 {